History of Guru Nanak Dev Ji : Prakash Purab 2025

 • Share what you have.

-These teachings are still adopted by Sikhs today.
+These teachings are also known as sikh principles are still adopted by Sikhs today.

 What Was Guru Nanak Dev Ji's Life Like in Kartarpur?